 You may occasionally see flamboyant dressers experimenting with buttoning the lowest button and folding the jacket into a super-long lapel, and if you do you'll notice that they look bizarre.
 Don't do that.
 Button your jacket where it's supposed to be.

 Vests traditionally leave the lowest button undone.
 The origins of the tradition are a little silly (King Edward VII of England started leaving his open for comfort and the aristocracy obediently followed the new “fashion”), but it's been around long enough that not doing it makes you look ignorant.

 If you've mastered the basic fashion rules for guys and wear a waistcoat with confidence, you probably know enough to leave the lowest button undone.

 Shirts button at all points.
 That includes the cuffs, collar in the case of button-downs, and the small buttons midway up the forearm (called the gauntlet or placket button).
 If you roll the sleeves up, undo both the cuff button and the gauntlet button.

-If you're dressing nicely, your shoes match your belt.
-They don't have to be made of the same leather or anything, but no brown shoes and black belts, or vice versa!
+As a general rule, dress shoes must always match your belt.
+They don't have to be made of the same leather, but no brown shoes and black belts, or vice versa!

 Obviously, this leaves bright or multi-colored belts out of the question for dressier outfits; in more casual ensembles, you should still be looking for items from the same color family or the same general brightness.

 The more casual you get, the more flexible it becomes, but mixing black and brown is always going to be a beginner's mistake.